ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 $ bal edi libgen -p <package name> -i <input schema folder> -o <output folder>
 ```

 The Ballerina package will be generated in the output folder.
-This package can be built and published by issuing "bal pack" and "bal push" commands from the output folder.
-Then the generated package can be imported into any Ballerina project, and the generated utility functions of the package can be invoked to parse EDI messages into Ballerina records.
+This package can be built and published by issuing `bal pack` and `bal push` commands from the output folder.
+Then, the generated package can be imported into any Ballerina project, and the generated utility functions of the package can be invoked to parse EDI messages into Ballerina records.

 ### `libgen` command options